 It may seem a little bit intimidating at first, but learning to put together your own podcasts for your law firm will pay off in the end.
 A podcast, quite literally, allows you to put a voice to your law firm’s brand.
 They have the potential to educate, inspire, inform, entertain, and reach people from all over the world.

-Of course, these tools are just a few of the many that are out there, but they’ll give you a good base to work from.
+Of course, these podcasting tools are just a few of the many that are out there and available to law firms, but they’ll give you a good base to work from.
 They should help you to get a quality podcast out to your audience quickly and with a minimal learning curve.
 From there, you’re only limited by your imagination.

 If you need help getting started, contact us for help today.
 We offer podcast planning, production, and promotional services for law firms, lawyers and legal professionals.